giffordlabcvr/DIGS-for-EVEs/README.md

 ## Standardised Nomenclature for EVE loci

-In DIGS-for-EVEs we have applied a systematic approach to naming of non-retroviral EVEs, following a [previously developed](https://doi.org/10.1186/s12977-018-0442-1) convention.
+In DIGS-for-EVEs we have applied a systematic approach to naming of non-retroviral EVEs, following [a convention developed for endogenous retroviruses](https://doi.org/10.1186/s12977-018-0442-1).

 Each element is assigned a unique identifier (ID) constructed from three components, separated by hyphens, as shown in the following example:

 **`EBLG-Carbovirus.2-Boreoeutheria`**